113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dt>--guid</dt>
    <dd>Retrieve and display the org's guid.
 All other output for the org is suppressed.
 This option is exclusive with `--output`.</dd>
    <dt>--output REGION</dt>
-   <dd>Specify output format, only JSON is supported now.
+   <dd>Specify output format.
+Only JSON is supported.
 This option is exclusive with `--guid`.</dd>
    </dl>

 <strong>Examples</strong>:

-Show the information of organization `IBM` with the GUID displayed.
+Show the information of organization `IBM` with the GUID displayed:
 ```
 ibmcloud account org IBM --guid
 ```
+{: codeblock}

 ## ibmcloud account org-create
 {: #ibmcloud_account_org_create}

 Create an organization.
-This operation can be run only by account owner.
+This operation can be run only by the account owner.
 ```
 ibmcloud account org-create ORG_NAME [-r, --region REGION]
 ```